Rakuten and RebatesMe are two of the most popular cash back apps to use when shopping online.

 Rakuten simplifies the process of earning cash back rewards online.

-After signing up ($30 bonus) you should log in to your Rakuten account whenever you want to make a purchase online.
+After signing up ($30 bonus) you should log in to your Rakuten account whenever you want to purchase things online.

 Click on your preferred store on your Rakuten dashboard and shop as usual after you are re-directed to the retailer’s website.